Chart Color Schemes

 Heidelberg Heights features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 62.5% of all households, including 24.7% couples with children, 23.8% couples without children, and 12.3% single parent families.
-Non-family households comprise the remaining 37.5%, with lone person households at 30.8% and group households comprising 6.6%.
-The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.
+Non-family households account for the remaining 37.5%, with lone person households at 30.8% and group households comprising 6.6%.
+The median household size is 2.3 people, smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households